krgross/bma590-course-notes/docs/06-HierarchicalModels.md

 ## (Intercept)  1527.50      17.69   86.33
 ```

 Switching to ML has decreased our estimate of the batch-level variance, and decreased it by quite a bit.
-To construct profile-based intervals, we use the `lme4::profile` function.
+To construct profile-based intervals, we use the `lme4::profile` function.^[Note that you can actually use the `profile` function on the REML fit, but in that case the `profile` function will first refit the model using ML.
+So, `profile` will return profiles of the ML fit, regardless of whether it is given a model fit with REML or a model fit with ML.]
 We will use the `xyplot` function from the `lattice` package to display the profiles.

 ``` r